jacobdlt/Credit_Risk_Classifier/README.md

 1.)
 I first read the lending data into a Pandas dataframe from the .csv file and created features (X) and labels (y) sets from the columns, with the loan_status column being the label and the rest features.

 2.)
 Secondly, I used the .value_counts function to determine the balance of the label variable.
-Healthy loans (0)heavily outnumbered high risk-loans (1):
+Healthy loans (0) heavily outnumbered high-risk loans (1):

 ![image of .value_counts](/code/value_counts.jpg)